Blakkis/Wastadium/README.md

 Topdown shooter with high moddability and in-built mapeditor Work in progress

-inspiration comes from "Hotline Miami" and old finnish game called "TapanKaikki" by ErrorFree (Mostly the latter)
+inspiration comes from an old game call'd "TapanKaikki" by ErrorFree

 # Game (Work in progress)
 ![alt text](https://i.imgur.com/DMmw1Jo.png)